etcroot/OProtections/README.md

 # OProtections
-A open source plugin for op exploit protections
+A open source minecraft plugin for OP exploit protecting your server/network. ✌️

 You may not use this for:
 - Commercial Use